apache/nuttx/configs/lpcxpresso-lpc1115/README.txt

   - configs/lpcxpresso-lpc1115/src/up_leds.c - LED control logic.

-  The LPCXpresso LPC1115 has a single LEDs (there are more on the Embedded Artists base board, but those are not controlled by NuttX).
+  The LPCXpresso LPC1115 has a single LEDs.
 Usage this single LED by NuttX is as follows:

   - The LED is not illuminated until the LPCXpresso completes initialization.